poco8537/poco-TokenManager/README.md

-## As far as I know, the cheater cannot add event handlers using a Lua injector.
-This script was written on that assumption, so if the above explanation is wrong, the this script is useless.
+## This approach is a mitigation tool rather than a complete solution.

 ## TokenManager

-`TokenManager` is a FiveM script that adds **token-based authentication** to server events, cheater from calling protected handlers.
-Since cheaters can’t generate valid tokens on their own, your server-side logic remains secure.
+`TokenManager` is a FiveM script that adds **data encryption** and **token-based authentication** to server events, preventing cheaters from invoking protected handlers.

 ---